Walton5888/pihole.github.io/README.md

 Downloads the latest piehole image to your docker installation.

 ## 5. Create and Run Pi-hole Container
 Now, you can create and run a Pi-hole container using the following command in your terminal.
 Replace user_password with your own password.
-Also, replace Your/Timezone with your timezone.
+Also, replace Your/Timezone with your time zone.

 sudo docker run -d --name pihole -e ServerIP=your_host_ip_address -e TZ="Your/Timezone" -e WEBPASSWORD=user_password -p 53:53/tcp -p 53:53/udp -p 67:67/udp -p 80:80  -p 443:443  -v "$(pwd)/pihole/etc-pihole/:/etc/pihole/"  -v "$(pwd)/pihole/etc-dnsmasq.d/:/etc/dnsmasq.d/"  --dns=127.0.0.1 --dns=1.1.1.1 --restart=unless-stopped pihole/pihole